iburn78/documentation/Python/Python_syntax.md

     * key in dict_a # check if exists
     * dict_a.get("key") # returns None, if key does not exist
 - range(i, j, inc) # returns range class instance; inc: increment; from i to j-1
+- range(0): nothing
+- sorted(list or other iterable) returns a sorted list or iterable
 - while / break / continue
 - two types of functions: destructive and nondestructive functions
 ```